brian-nguyen329/CSE230Project_GH/README.md

 ### If you cannot compile Euterpea

-If Euterpea is unable to compile, you can comment out the extra dependencies in stack.yaml.
-In tiles.cabal, comment out lines 23 and 35.
-In Game.hs, you can comment out lines 24, 27-47, 90, and 105-108.
+If Euterpea is unable to compile, you can:
+1. Comment out the 'extra-dependencies in stack.yaml (lines 5-10).
+2. In tiles.cabal, comment out Euterpea dependency (lines 23 and 35).
+3. In Game.hs, comment out lines 24, 27-47, 90, and 105-108.

-### How to Play
+### Commands To Run

 1. Install stack
 2. Clone repo